Why You Should Sign Up For TSA Pre✓ Right Now

 Step 3: Show up for your “interview”.

-Don’t worry, this is NOTHING like a job interview, and more of just a confirmation that you’re a real person.
-In my interview, which took a whopping 2 minutes as opposed the to advertised 10, they pretty much confirmed the info I put in on my application and scanned my fingerprints.
+Don’t worry, this is NOTHING like a job interview and more of just a confirmation that you’re a real person.
+In my interview, which took a whopping 2 minutes as opposed to advertised 10, they pretty much confirmed the info I put in on my application and scanned my fingerprints.

 They did also ask for my social security number — though it is OPTIONAL.
 I was told this helps expedite the process.
 So yeah, I gave it to them, with the assurance that only the FBI has access to that info.

 This is also when I actually paid the application fee.
 It set me back $85, but it’s valid for 5 years.
 The way I look at it, even if I travel once per year and go through security twice (on the way there and the way home) that’s only $8.50 to jump to the front of the security line each time — that’s less than I was paying to jump the line with JetBlue.
 Totally worth it.

 The man who conducted my “interview” was super helpful and told me that it generally takes about a week from the completion of the whole process to receive my KTN (Known Traveler Number) if I’m accepted.
 Cool, I’ll have my number in time for the trip!

 I was surprised and thrilled when I got my KTN only 3 days after that interview via email — half the time they said!
 Two days after that, I got my KTN in the mail as well.
 I’m really into the TSA’s policy of saying things will take way longer than they actually do!